 Q: Why do you not have any Ethical Certification?

-We do indeed source fantastic ingredients, some have been certified as Organic, Free Trade, Rainforest Alliance and many others.
-However we, as a business also source ingredients that are not.
+We do indeed source fantastic ingredients, some have been certified as Organic, Free Trade, Fair Trade, Sustainable Sourcing, Rainforest Alliance and many others.
+However, we as a business also source ingredients that are not but are equally ethically produced by their respective artisan maker.
 The alchemy of chocolate making does mean we blend our ingredients based on flavour to achieve the optimal result.
 Consequently, we are unable to certify our products in isolation.
-We will continue to source the best products we can, and will continue to support the most ethical practises applied by our suppliers.
+We will continue to source the best products we can and will continue to support the most ethical practises applied by our suppliers.
 Needless to say, we will not source ingredients that are evidently contaminated nor will we source ingredients evidently harvested from sites previously pure and natural areas such as rainforests.
 This is why we will not source any ingredients containing ANY Palm Oil.

 About child and forced labour – see our section below about chocolate.